P1kachu/talking-with-cars/notes/fiat-500.md

 - Uses 29bits (Extended) CAN BUS
 - 500kb/s
 - Debug arbitration ID: 0x18DB33F1
-- UDS arbitration ID: 0x18DA30f1

 ## Arbitration ID meaning example (18DAF130)
-18DA: Standard identifier for physically addressed signals (the tool is asking one module for a response)
+18DA: Standard identifier for physically addressed signals (the tool is asking one module for a response).
 18DB: Ask all of the modules for data (functionally addressed)
 F1:   A “tester” is asking for the information as opposed to another module onboard
 30:   The destination address